© 2021-2024 Marine Pharmacology

 Maria Reji is a current fourth-year student pharmacist at Midwestern University College of Pharmacy.
 She joined Dr. Mayer's team in Fall 2021 where she is involved in marine pharmaceutical pipeline website design and ENDNOTE bibliographic database management.
 Her professional interests include oncology, infectious diseases and rare diseases.
 Upon completion of pharmacy school, Maria plans to pursue a fellowship in pharmaceutical industry.

-Sujin Seo is a third year medical student at Midwestern University, after receiving degrees in Chemistry and Classical studies from the University of Arizona.
+Sujin Seo is a fourth year medical student at Midwestern University, after receiving degrees in Chemistry and Classical studies from the University of Arizona.
 She is a research assistant in Dr. Pierce’s lab working on a drug discovery project involving marine natural products and is helping maintain the marine pharmaceutical pipeline website design.

-Arjun Sharma is a first-year medical student at Midwestern University.
+Arjun Sharma is a second-year medical student at Midwestern University.
 He completed his Bachelor's degree in Biochemistry at Northeastern University in 2020, and joined Dr. Pierce's lab in Fall 2023.
 He is currently helping to maintain the marine pharmaceutical pipeline website design.